 Current Graduate Students

-Dillon is in his first year of the PhD program in the Department of Biology, studying early neural development in Dr. Elena Casey's lab.
+Dillon joined the Ph.D. program in the Department of Biology in 2013, studying early neural development in Elena Silva’s lab group.
 He received his BA in Biology in 2013 from Elmira College (NY), where his research involved quantification and identification of controlled substances in solution via GC-MS, with the eventual goal of studying thermal degradation rates of these substances in synthetic urine.
 (Unfortunately, this goal was not reached.)

 Outside of time spent in the lab or doing coursework, Dillon cares for his several geckos and enjoys spending time outside and traveling.

 Stephanie Davis is a combined MD/Ph.D. candidate, currently earning a Ph.D. from the Integrated Program in Neuroscience (IPN).
 Her thesis research is under the co-mentorship of Jeffrey Huang and Anton Wellstein, and it is focused on multiple sclerosis (MS) and the involvement of a novel protein called IL4I1.
 In line with her clinical interests, Stephanie is the first person in the Huang lab to study MS in human samples.

 Stephanie earned her B.A. in Behavioral Neuroscience from Barnard College, with a minor in French.
 Growing up between homes in Boston, Mass and Athens, Greece, Stephanie loves traveling and learning new languages.
 Outside of the lab, she may be found biking, singing at open mics, watching Seinfeld, and is getting increasingly involved in advocacy work focused on medical and social justice issues.